 You may be wondering why you should consider harvesting tree bark.
 There are several interesting uses for tree bark, and any one of them can lead you to tree bark harvesting.

 One use is culinary.
 While some bark, like pine, is edible, none is particularly delicious.
-But if you are in a life-and-death situation and must find a source of food in the wild, pine bark will keep you alive.
+If you are in a life-and-death situation, however, and must find a source of food in the wild, pine bark will keep you alive.
 How to harvest pine bark?
 Cut a rectangle shape into the bark, then carefully peel off the hard outer bark.
 The edible inner bark is soft and slippery.
 Wash the inner bark, then fry or roast it.

 More people use tree bark for medicinal purposes rather than culinary.
 Different tree barks are used as remedies for different problems.
 The bark of the black willow (Salix nigra), for instance, is effective against pain and inflammation.
 It is also a powerful anti-inflammatory.